DETAILED ACTION

 It would have been obvious to one skilled in the art at the time of the effective filing date to reserve space in each block of JADON’s device as taught by LIN as a way of keeping management data together with the other data in each block.
 In fact, this is alluded to by JADON at 0095 where he teaches that “the memory controller uses maintenance logic 377 to manage space allocation and space reclamation, and otherwise to service host system calls for the return of management data.”

-In yet another alternative interpretation of the claim term “reserved space,” it can be said that LIN’s shared blocks such as B8, shown in Fig. 10 and described in 0060, anticipate the claimed shared space since the shared blocks are reserved to be shared by plural zones.
+In yet another alternative interpretation of the claim term “reserved space,” it can be said that LIN’s shared blocks such as B8, shown in Fig. 10 and described in 0060, anticipate the claimed reserved space since the shared blocks are reserved to be shared by plural zones.
 LIN teaches that this allows plural zones to make use of the same block storing the last bit of data from a zone in a shared block to reduce the wasted space in a block if it were only used for a single zone’s data.
-It would have been obvious to one skilled in the art at the time of the effective filing date to include this technique in JADON’s device to reduce the storage space wasted by not sharing blocks among zones.
+It would have been obvious to one skilled in the art at the time of the effective filing date to include this technique in JADON’s device to reduce the wasted storage space caused by not sharing blocks among zones.
+This shared space is a fractional part of a calculated number of zones since it covers the fraction of the SSD leftover after the zones are allocated.

 Regarding claims 2 and 9, JADON’s device operates as claimed, as seen in Fig. 4B where there is an unlabeled 1x1 zone (over die2 in channel 15) and two 1x4 zones (BD2 and BD3), for example.